Tanzania

 Approximate Reach (as of 2015): | 1.1 million households (as of 2016) |

-The first study (2015-2017), conducted in collaboration with REPOA, is an 18-month, mixed methods study to provide evidence on the effects that the PSSN has had on youth well-being and the transition to adulthood.
+The first study (2015-2017), conducted as a collaboration between UNICEF Innocenti, REPOA, the Tanzania Social Action Fund (TASAF), and UNICEF Tanzania, was an 18-month, mixed methods study with a cluster randomized controlled trial (RCT) design to provide evidence on the effects that the PSSN has had on youth well-being and the transition to adulthood.
 For the study, we conducted two waves of data collection: a baseline in August–October 2015 and an endline from March to May 2017.
 In both waves of data collection, quantitative and qualitative interviews were conducted with youth who were between the ages of 14 and 28 years at baseline (15–30 years at endline).

 Type | Title | Theme(s) | Year | Citation |